 Since 1991, Australia, New Zealand and Canada have created their own gallantry awards for their honours system.
 These are known as the Victoria Cross for Canada, Victoria Cross for Australia and Victoria Cross for New Zealand.
 Since their introduction, the awards have been given out 5 times (to December 2016) to Willie Apiata of New Zealand, and Mark Donaldson, Ben Roberts-Smith, Daniel Keighran and Cameron Baird of Australia.
 I have included these men in my website as I personally feel their actions are worthy of being part of it, though they are never counted in the official number of VC's awarded.

-At the time of going to press (December 2016), there are 6 living recipients of the original VC award, and 4 living recipients of the new VC for Australia and New Zealand.
-John Cruikshank, Bill Speakman, Rambahadur Limbu, Keith Payne, Johnson Beharry and Joshua Leakey are the living recipients of the VC, and the fore-mentioned Apiata, Donaldson, Roberts-Smith and Keighran are the living recipients of the new VC for Australia or New Zealand.
+At the time of going to press (July 2018), there are 5 living recipients of the original VC award, and 4 living recipients of the new VC for Australia and New Zealand.
+John Cruikshank, Rambahadur Limbu, Keith Payne, Johnson Beharry and Joshua Leakey are the living recipients of the VC, and the fore-mentioned Apiata, Donaldson, Roberts-Smith and Keighran are the living recipients of the new VC for Australia or New Zealand.